PriyeshT/screenshot_analyser/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- Upload screenshots via drag-and-drop, paste, or file selection
+- Extract text from screenshots using Mistral AI's vision capabilities
+- Chat with AI about the extracted content
+- Responsive design that works on desktop and mobile

+## How It Works

+1. Upload a screenshot using the upload interface
+2. The app sends the image to Mistral AI's API for text extraction
+3. The extracted text is displayed and can be used for further analysis
+4. You can chat with the AI about the content of the screenshot

+If no Mistral API key is provided, the app will fall back to using mock data.

 ## Learn More